Skip to main content

 General information and expectations for all internships:

-• Internship length is approximately eight weeks, generally between graduation and the first week of August.
+• Internship length is approximately eight weeks.
+The role usually begins shortly after Cornell’s graduation weekend and ends in the first week of August.
 Interns are expected to work 30-40 hours per week, depending on availability.
 Housing is not provided.
+If a remote option is available for a particular role, that information will be included in the job description.

 • Interns are a part of a community beyond the ADI Summer Internship program.
 Interns are expected to contribute positively to the Cornell community and conduct themselves in a manner appropriate to a professional environment.
 Interns will be expected to fully participate during normal office hours.